 Simplicity is a goal that many business owners and entrepreneurs strive for.
 Fortunately, the American Express Blue Business Plus (BBP) Card makes reaching that goal easier.
 This card is a favorite of many business owners and entrepreneurs alike because of its flat earning structure and lack of annual fee.

 The BBP is special because it’s the only business card that lets you transfer points to partners for no annual fee.
-American Express’ Everyday Card is the other card that has this option, but its a personal card.
+The American Express Everyday Card is the only other card that has this option, but its a personal card.
 Also, the BBP is a traditional credit card, meaning that you can (but shouldn’t) carry a balance.

 Keep reading to find out why the Blue Business Plus card is great for so many people and small businesses alike.